nephila/django-app-helper/README.rst

 Newer versions might work but are not tested yet.

-.. warning:: Starting from version 1.2, compatibily with Python 3.4, Django<=1.11 and
+.. warning:: Starting from version 1.2, compatibility with Python 3.4, Django<=1.11 and
              django CMS<=3.4 has been dropped.
 Pin your test requirements accordingly (``djangocms-helper<1.2``).

-.. warning:: Starting from version 1.1, compatibily nose test runner has been dropped.
+.. warning:: Starting from version 1.1, nose test runner has been dropped.
              Pin your test requirements accordingly (``djangocms-helper<1.0``).

 Common options